-Pension benefits are provided through the Northern Ireland Civil Service pension schemes which are administered by Civil Service Pensions (CSP).
+Pension benefits are provided through the Northern Ireland Civil Service Pension Schemes which are administered by Civil Service Pensions (CSP).

-The alpha pension scheme was introduced for new entrants from 1 April 2015.
+The alpha pension scheme was initially introduced for new entrants from 1 April 2015.
 The alpha scheme and all previous scheme arrangements are unfunded with the cost of benefits met by monies voted each year.
-The majority of existing members of the classic, premium, classic plus and nuvos pension arrangements also moved to alpha from that date.
-Members who on 1 April 2012 were within 10 years of their normal pension age did not move to alpha and those who were within 13.5 years and 10 years of their normal pension age were given a choice between moving to alpha on 1 April 2015 or at a later date determined by their age.
-Alpha is a 'Career Average Revalued Earnings' (CARE) arrangement in which members accrue pension benefits at a percentage rate of annual pensionable earnings throughout the period of scheme membership.
-The current accrual rate is 2.32%.
+The majority of members of the classic, premium, classic plus and nuvos pension arrangements (collectively known as the Principal Civil Service Pension Scheme (Northern Ireland) [PCSPS(NI)]) also moved to alpha from that date.
+At that time, members who on 1 April 2012 were within 10 years of their normal pension age did not move to alpha (full protection) and those who were within 13.5 years and 10 years of their normal pension age were given a choice between moving to alpha on 1 April 2015 or at a later date determined by their age (tapered protection).